What is the Right to Information?

 Right to Information fee

 All RTI applications are subject to an application fee.
-This fee is $44.50 as at 1 July 2023 and is indexed annually in accordance with the provisions of the Act.
+This fee is $46.75 as for 2024-2025, and is indexed annually in accordance with the provisions of the Act.
 Upfront payment of the fee is required when you lodge your application.

 The application fee may be reduced or waived in certain circumstances.
 These circumstances include where: